-You could even face the situation of having full order books, or a buoyant sales figure, but your cash flow is strangling your ability to trade.
+You could even face the situation of having full order books, or buoyant sales figures, but your cash flow is strangling your ability to trade.

 Almost three in every five UK small business owners report that cash flow is a big problem.

-Cash flow problems can leave entrepreneurs in a perilous juggling process, trying to meet their outgoings and buy stock, when their bank balance is creeping into the red.
+Cash flow problems can leave entrepreneurs in a perilous juggling position, trying to meet their outgoings and buy stock when their bank balance is creeping into the red.

-Around one in every seven small business owners in the UK confess to having times when they were unable to pay their staff, due to insufficient cash in the business.
+Around one in every seven small business owners in the UK confess to being unable to pay their staff because of insufficient cash in the business.

 Dependence on small number of clients

-Cash flow – and indeed the whole future of an enterprise – can be at risk in a business that puts “all its eggs in too few baskets”.
+Cash flow – and indeed the whole future of an enterprise – can be at risk in a business that puts “all its eggs in one basket”.

 Having a handful of lucrative customers, or a limited range of strong products, may seem reassuring.
 However, change is the only constant in business!